targetteal/o2-pt/rule-book.md

 You are responsible for monitoring how your _Role_'s _Purpose_ and _Accountabilities_ are expressed, and comparing that to your vision of their ideal potential expression.
 You should identify those gaps between the current reality and a potential you sense, each one being a _Tension_.

-You are also responsible for trying to resolve those _Tensions_ by using the authorities and other mechanisms available to you under the Rule Book.
+You are also responsible for trying to resolve those _Tensions_ by using the authorities and other mechanisms available to you under the **Rule Book**.

 ## Transparency